lejenome/lejenome.github.io/_posts/2017-02-14-boot-physical-windows-inside-qemu.md

 tags: linux, qemu, kvm, windows
 ---

-Recently, I needed to setup a new Windows system for use in an Internship project.
-Like the old setup which was described on an [older post], I needed to have access to the same Windows from inside Qemu and from dual-boot for performance reseasons.
-But instead of requiring to install Windows two times (once directly on PC as host and the other inside Qemu) which caused some issues including slow filesystem operations when booting as host system, I did an update to setup instructions this time.
+Recently, I needed to set up a new Windows system for use in an Internship project.
+Like the old setup which was described in an [older post], I needed to have access to the same Windows from inside _Qemu_ and from dual-boot for performance reasons.
+But instead of requiring to install Windows two times (once directly on PC as host and the other inside _Qemu_) which caused some issues including slow filesystem operations when booting as the host system, I did an update to setup instructions this time.

 For the virtual machine, we will use *Qemu/KVM* with *Ovmf* EFI bios.